Itter, Austria: Family Ski Guide

 Planning Your Trip

-- Train option: Wörgl station sits in the valley below, a 10-minute taxi to the village.
+- Train option: WΓΆrgl station sits in the valley below, a 10-minute taxi to the village.
 Direct rail connections from Innsbruck and Salzburg run frequently.
+From WΓΆrgl, local taxis cost around β¬15 to Itter.

-- Driving: Straightforward via the Inn Valley motorway (A12), exit near Wörgl.
+- Driving: Straightforward via the Inn Valley motorway (A12), exit near WΓΆrgl.
 Snow chains required by Austrian law in winter.
+The β¬9.90 Vignette toll sticker is mandatory for all Austrian motorways, buy one at the border petrol station or online before you arrive.

 - The family move: Rent a car.
-Itter has no useful bus network, and you'll need wheels for grocery runs to Wörgl (10 minutes) and any evening escape plans.
+Itter has no useful bus network, and you will need wheels for grocery runs to WΓΆrgl (10 minutes) and any evening escape plans.
+SPAR and Hofer supermarkets in WΓΆrgl are well stocked and half the price of any resort mini-market.

 After 4pm, Itter is quiet, and that's being generous.
 Evenings here mean guesthouse dinners, board games, and early bedtimes.